 A lung transplant is a surgical procedure to replace a diseased or failing lung with a healthy lung, usually from a deceased donor.
-A lung transplant is reserved for people who have tried other medications or treatments, but their conditions haven't sufficiently improved.
+A lung transplant is reserved for people who have tried medications or other treatments, but their conditions haven't sufficiently improved.

 Depending on your medical condition, a lung transplant may involve replacing one of your lungs or both of them.
 In some situations, the lungs may be transplanted along with a donor heart.

-While a lung transplant is a major operation that can involve many complications, it can improve your health and quality of life.
+While a lung transplant is a major operation that can involve many complications, it can greatly improve your health and quality of life.

 When faced with a decision about having a lung transplant, know what to expect of the lung transplant process, the surgery itself, potential risks and follow-up care.

 During a lung transplant, surgeons remove your diseased lung and then attach a donor lung to your airway and to the blood vessels that lead to and from your heart.

 Why it's done